viamrobotics/docs/docs/tutorials/_index.md

 ---

 {{< alert title="Tip" color="tip" >}}
-While tutorials may list specific hardware, the hardware only affects the configuration of a project.
+While following a tutorial may require specific hardware, the hardware only affects the part of a project where you configure your components.
-Once you have configured your components, you can use the same code of the tutorials with any hardare.
+If you are using different hardware your configuration will be different but you can still use the **same tutorial code**.

 For this reason, we list tutorials based on features you may be looking for.
 {{< /alert >}}